tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 address.
 If the comment comes from undesired country, it will be blocked before Akismet validate it.

-Free IP Geolocation REST APIs are installed in this plugin to get a country code from an IP address.
+Free IP Geolocation database and REST APIs are installed in this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

-Starting with version 1.1.0, the cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against spam comment.
+Starting with version 1.1.0, the cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against undesired access.

 = Using with IP2Location WordPress Plugins =